SkyesCodes/WhackaMole/README.md

 # This is a Whack a mole style game.

-## The win condition will be score related over one minute.
-The win condition score will be decided after it is functioning for balancing reasons.
 ---
-It will be made using html, css, js, dom.
+### It will be made using html, css, js, dom.
 ---
 * Main goals (MVP) include:
     - render a game board with 9 circles that can be clicked on